oktaytuncay/Kubernetes/kubernetes.md

 #### Node Affinity

-The primary purpose of node affinity feature is to ensure that pods are hosted on particular nodes.
+The primary purpose of the node affinity feature is to ensure that pods are hosted on particular nodes.

 We can not provide advanced expressions like `or`, `or not` with nodeSelector.